 Emirates, Turkish Airlines say laptop ban lifted on US flights

-The United States has lifted the in-cabin ban on laptops and other large electronic devices on U.S.-bound flights from Dubai and Istanbul, Emirates and Turkish Airlines said on Wednesday.

-DUBAI/ISTANBUL: The United States has lifted the in-cabin ban on laptops and other large electronic devices on U.S.-bound flights from Dubai and Istanbul, Emirates and Turkish Airlines said on Wednesday.
+DUBAI/ISTANBUL: The United States has lifted the in-cabin ban on laptops and other large electronic devices on US-bound flights from Dubai and Istanbul, Emirates and Turkish Airlines said on Wednesday (Jul 5).

 The announcements come three days after restrictions were lifted on Etihad Airways' hub Abu Dhabi International Airport.